Sunday 9 November 1939

 Finland: The Finnish emissaries, Paasikivi and Tanner, rescind their government's offer to yield the Gulf of Finland islands in a meeting with Stalin and Molotov.
 Stalin is incredulous and asks, "Nothing doing?"
 Molotov tries to buy the Hanko Peninsula, and the Finns refuse.
 The Finns pack their bags and leave.
 Negotiations are over.

-Poland: Odilo Globocnik appointed SS and police leader in the Lublin district, the intended capitol of the Jewish state.
+Poland: Odilo Globocnik appointed SS and police leader in the Lublin district, the intended capital of the Jewish state.

 Łódź is officially annexed to the Reich, becoming its tenth largest city.
 It is renamed to Litzmannstadt in honor of a German General of World War I.